The Space Between (2021 film): Production

 The independent film The Space Between was announced on July 17, 2018, when Kelsey Grammer was cast in the project from director Rachel Winter and spec script writer Will Aldis.
 Filming began in Los Angeles, California that same week, with Jackson White and Paris Jackson joining the cast.
 On April 13, 2021, Paramount Pictures acquired the rights to the film and announced it would theatrically release it in the United States on April 23, 2021, with a digital release on June 15.

 Reception

-In a negative review, Glenn Kenny from The New York Times wrote, "This is one of those movies that never quite sinks to the risible depths you kind of wish it would."
+In a negative review, Glenn Kenny from The New York Times wrote that "This is one of those movies that never quite sinks to the risible depths you kind of wish it would."